Stratford-upon-Avon: 19th century to present

 Between 1793 and 1816 the Stratford-upon-Avon Canal was built, linking the Avon at Stratford with Birmingham.
 By the early 19th century, Stratford was a flourishing inland port, and an important centre of trade, with many canal and river wharves along what is now Bancroft Gardens.

 The first railway in Warwickshire; the Stratford and Moreton Tramway was opened to Stratford in 1826: this was a horse-drawn wagonway, 16 mi long, which was intended to carry goods between the Stratford-upon-Avon Canal, the rural districts of south Warwickshire and Moreton-in-Marsh.
 The tramway fell into disuse by the early 1900s, and the tracks were lifted in 1918.
 A surviving remnant of this is the Tramway Bridge over the River Avon, a brick arch bridge which now carries pedestrians.

-The first steam railway to reach Stratford was a branch of the Oxford, Worcester and Wolverhampton Railway from Honeybourne to the south, which opened on 12 July 1859.
-This was soon followed by the Stratford on Avon Railway's branch from Hatton from the north, which opened on 9 October 1860.
-Both branches initially had separate termini, but they soon agreed to join the two branches and open the current Stratford-upon-Avon railway station, which was opened on 24 July 1861.
+The first steam railway to reach Stratford was a branch of the Oxford, Worcester and Wolverhampton Railway from Honeybourne to the south, which opened in July 1859.
+This was followed by the Stratford on Avon Railway's branch from Hatton from the north, which opened in October 1860.
+Both branches initially had separate termini, but they soon agreed to join the two branches and open the current Stratford-upon-Avon railway station, which was opened in July 1861.
 Both branches later came under the control of the Great Western Railway.
 The connection of Stratford to the growing national railway network, helped enable the development of the modern tourism industry.

-Stratford did not become a major centre of industry during the industrial revolution, but some industries did grow up locally: Edward Fordham Flower opened a large canal side brewery in Stratford in 1831; the Flower & Sons Brewery, on Clopton Road survived until 1967, when the company was taken over by Whitbread.
+Stratford did not become a major centre of industry during the Industrial Revolution, but some industries did grow up locally: Edward Fordham Flower opened a large canal side brewery in Stratford in 1831.
+The Flower & Sons Brewery, on Clopton Road survived until 1967, when the company was taken over by Whitbread.
 Several lime kilns were opened locally, and the manufacture of tarpaulin and oilcloth flourished.
 The advent of rail transport in the middle of the century caused a major decline in river and canal transport, and the River Avon navigation through Stratford was abandoned in 1875.
 It was restored as a navigation by volunteers almost a century later in 1974.